-High clearance cover crop interseeders like the "highboy" pictured here can effectively seed cover crops just prior to corn harvest.
-Photo credit: Julia Bourque, The Nature Conservancy.
+High clearance cover crop interseeders like the "highboy" pictured here can effectively seed cover crops prior to corn harvest.
+Photo credit: UVM Extension NWCS.

 However, a challenge to establishing cover crops at this point is securing the equipment needed to interseed the cover into/over a crop of mature corn.
 New equipment innovations to apply seed above the corn plants are being introduced to our region.
 An example is the "highboy," a high clearance air seeder with drop tubes that deliver the seed to the soil.